stanleymho/CourseProject/README.md

 ### 3.2.
 Implementation

 _sentimentgraph_ simply reads the result of the _sentiment analysis_ from a file, and uses matplotlib.pyplot library to create a _Sentiment Trend Graph_.
+The sentiment returned from the _sentiment analysis_ for each tweet is either `POSITIVE`, `NEGATIVE`, `NEUTRAL`, or `MIXED`.
+To plot the graph, we map `POSITIVE` into a sentiment value of 1, `NEGATIVE` into -1, and `NEUTRAL`/`MIXED` into 0 respectively.

 ### 3.3.
 Usage